facebook/fresco/docs/01-resizing-rotating.md

 If this option is on, the image pipeline will downsample your images instead of resizing them.
 You must still call `setResizeOptions` for each image request as above.

-Downsampling is generally faster than resizing.
+Downsampling is generally faster than resizing, since it is part of the decode step, rather than a separate step of its own.
 It also supports PNG and WebP (except animated) images as well as JPEG.

-We hope to turn this on by default in a future release.
+The trade-off right now is that, on Android 4.4 (KitKat) it uses more memory than resizing, while the decode is taking place.
+This should only be an issue for apps decoding a large number of images simultaneously.
+We hope to find a solution for this and make it the default in a future release.

 ### <a name="rotate"></a>Auto-rotation